How to Compute a Moving Sum: SlickDeque

-The Slick Deque algorithm of Shein \cite{Shein2019} \cite{Shein2018} is a multi-query \footnote{ See Shein \cite{Shein2019} for further discussion of multi-query algorithms. } algorithm capable of computing window aggregates of different window lengths simultaneously.
-Shein describes comes two variants, one for invertible operations, which is equivalent to Subtract-on-Evict in the case of a single window length, and a variant to be used for non-invertible operations, which is the variant we explore here.
-For non-invertible operations the Slick Deque algorithm makes an additional assumption which is that $x * y \in \theset{x, y}$ for all $x, y$.
+The SlickDeque algorithm of Shein \cite{Shein2019} \cite{Shein2018} is a multi-query \footnote{ See Shein \cite{Shein2019} for further discussion of multi-query algorithms. } algorithm capable of computing window aggregates of different window lengths simultaneously.
+Shein describes two variants, one for invertible operations, which is equivalent to Subtract-on-Evict in the case of a single window length, and a second variant to be used for non-invertible operations, which is the variant we explore here.
+For non-invertible operations the SlickDeque algorithm makes an additional assumption which is that $x * y \in \theset{x, y}$ for all $x, y$.
 Such operations are in one to one correspondence with reflexive binary relations, as we will describe in the following section.
-This, together with the transitivity of the corresponding binary relation characterizes the operations to which Slick Deque applies.
-It is interesting to note that associativity of $*$ is not a necessary condition for the correctness of the Slick Deque algorithm, and we shall see this in Examples~\ref{example:selection-operators-6} and \ref{example:selection-operators-7}, and Theorem~\ref{theorem:slick-deque-correctness}.
-In particular Theorem~\ref{theorem:slick-deque-correctness} and Theorem~\ref{theorem:slick-deque-transitivity-necessary} show that for an operation satisfying $x * y \in \theset{x, y}$, Slick Deque produces correct results on all inputs if and only if the corresponding reflexive relation is transitive.
+This, together with the transitivity of the corresponding binary relation, characterizes the operations to which SlickDeque applies.
+It is interesting to note that associativity of $*$ is not a necessary condition for the correctness of the SlickDeque algorithm, and we shall see this in Examples~\ref{example:selection-operators-6} and \ref{example:selection-operators-7}, and Theorem~\ref{theorem:slick-deque-correctness}.
+In particular, Theorem~\ref{theorem:slick-deque-correctness} and Theorem~\ref{theorem:slick-deque-transitivity-necessary} show that for an operation satisfying $x * y \in \theset{x, y}$, SlickDeque produces correct results on all inputs if and only if the corresponding reflexive relation is transitive.

-In the following sections on selection operators and on Slick Deque we no longer assume that the binary operation $*$ is associative.
+In the following sections on selection operators and on SlickDeque we no longer assume that the binary operation $*$ is associative.